marade/3DSeqTools/README.md

 ![logo](/title.png)
 ## Guide for Use
 ### Prerequisites
 This software has been tested on the Linux operating system.
 It may be possible to adapt it for other operating systems.
-The following software dependencies are required:
+The following dependencies were used for the paper, though other versions may work:
 * Python 3.8.5
 * Python libraries:
   * Biopython 1.78